-- Take courses in the order presented per the program sequence. - Contact the assigned Program Coordinator with any questions about course order, degree progression, or any registration issues or exceptions.
+- Take courses in the order presented per the program sequence. - Contact the assigned bachelor advisor, faculty member or Director of Education with any questions about course order, degree progression, or any registration issues or exceptions.

-Note: An enrolled student should be aware that a failure to take courses in the expected order or advised sequence may result in being administratively dropped from a course, with or without notice.
+Note: An enrolled student should be aware that a failure to take courses in the expected order or advised sequence may result in being administratively dropped from a course, with or without notice and may slow the progression in the program.